1956 Argentine Grand Prix

 Rio Haryanto (born 1993) had a long and mildly successful career in F1’s feeder series’ before being promoted to F1, getting a drive with the Manor team in 2016.
 As the first Indonesian F1 driver he had an absolutely enormous following in his home country to the point where he won F1’s first ‘driver of the day’ poll at the 2016 Australian GP.
 Unfortunately, he won it by such a margin that F1 got suspicious and decided that they didn’t count, handing the accolade to Romain Grosjean instead.

-Haryanto’s best finish came courtesy of a 15th place at Monaco occasionally showed well against teammate Pascal Wehrlein.
+Haryanto’s best finish came courtesy of a 15th place at Monaco and he occasionally showed well against teammate Pascal Wehrlein.
 However, halfway through the season, his sponsorship had run dry.
 He was replaced at the team by Esteban Ocon after the summer break, bringing his F1 career to an end after 12 races.